 This trail is just 900 metres (2,953 ft) long, and it offers windy paths that cross a suspension bridge and meander through the tall, opaque forests.
 In the spring, the gentle rose-coloured flowers of cherry blossoms tinge the trail with beautiful hues of blushing pink.

-The Jian Jing Historic Trail entrance starts at the 23 km (14 mi) mark of Taipingshan’s forest road, Yihuan Route 1.
+The Jian Qing Historic Trail entrance starts at the 23 km (14 mi) mark of Taipingshan’s forest road, Yihuan Route 1.
 On a clear, sunny day, the trail offers incredible views of the nearby Lanyang Plain and the behemoth Holy Ridgeline connecting Xueshan and Dabajianshan in Shei-Pa National Park.
 With the high altitude, a sea of clouds usually hugs the mountain, creating a heavenly scene.

 The smooth and flat trail offers a relatively easy stroll along this scenic path.
 At the same time, hikers are afforded sweeping views of the mountains and insight into historical elements of the past, from the old railway tracks to disused trolleys, axles, and ageing workers' dwellings dotted along the path.

 The ethereal Cypress Forest Trail (太平山原始林步道) features a woodland of Taiwan cypress that contort and grow along the path, creating mesmerising displays of nature's art.
 The forested trail spans a length of 610 metres (2,001 ft) along a high elevation of 2,000 metres (6,562 ft).

 At Taipingshan Villa (太平山莊觀景台), where most recreational activities commence, this unchallenging trail loops around the jungly virgin forest.
 The cheerfully vibrant red Zhenan Temple (鎮安宮) is situated at the beginning of the trail and it offers a fascinating glimpse of a Japanese built Shinto shrine.